 Living with our cuddly, joyful fur-balls brings extra cleaning due to shedding, dander, wet paws, water bowl spills, and drinking dribbles.
 Is your pet often so excited that he forgets to swallow that last gulp of water and then lets it trickle out of his mouth as he darts away from the water bowl?
 Or do you have tumbleweeds of pet fur that hover just above the floor?
 My friend Janice, who owns Akitas, described her home like a snow globe full of floating fur instead of fake snow!
 Read below for some ideas to make the messier aspects of pet ownership even easier with tools that make cleaning less dreadful or that reduce shedding.

-Boot trays – but not for your boots!
+But not for your boots!
 Place water bowls on a boot tray.
 If any water is spilled, the rim on the boot tray will stop the water from overflowing onto your floor.
 This not only protects your floor from water damage if you can’t wipe up the water immediately (i.e. if you’re not home during the spill or splash), but also makes clean up easier.
-Try the Stalwart brand or the Muddy Mat.
-You may also be able to find a boot tray at your local big box hardware store, department store, Target, or Walmart.
+Try the Stalwart brand or the

 Enjoy convenient cleanup with the recommendations above.
 Happy cleaning and happy shopping!